kyma-project/kyma/resources/velero/README.md

 ## Overview

 Velero is a tool used to back up and restore Kubernetes resources and persistent volumes.
-It can create on-demand or cheduled backups, filter objects which should be backed up, and set TTL (time to live) for stored backups.
+It can create on-demand or scheduled backups, filter objects which should be backed up, and set TTL (time to live) for stored backups.
 For more details, see the official [Velero documentation](https://velero.io/docs/v1.0.0/).

 ## Required parameters